deepaksharma15900/NoteCraft/README.md

 A simple and elegant **Note Taking App** built with **React, Redux Toolkit, and TailwindCSS**.
 It allows you to **create, edit, update, delete, search, copy, and share** notes (pastes) with a clean and responsive UI.

-This project is inspired by [this YouTube tutorial](https://www.youtube.com/watch?v=SPkDA2lWtWE).

 ---

 ## ✨ Features